 The staples of Kennedy’s time in Oxford have been his defense and his rebounding.
 The Rebels won the turnover battle 23-11 against MVSU, a must against Coastal Carolina.
 Ole Miss also had 54 rebounds in the game, putting them 2nd in the country in rebounds per game.
 The Chanticleers are not a strong rebounding team, something that could put the Rebels over the top.
 Both teams averaged 14 turnovers per game last season and whoever wins the turnover battle will find themselves in a good position.

 Look for Henderson to try and get going early along with the high-flying acts of Holloway and Buckner to grab an early lead.
 If they do, look for windmills to start turning on the Chanticleer’s upset hopes.

-Tags: Andy Kennedy Anthony Raffa Cliff Ellis Coastal Carolina Basketball Derrick Millinghaus El Hedji Ndieguene Featured Jarvis Summers Kierre Greenwood Marshall Henderson Martavious Newby Michel Enanga Murphy Holloway Nick Williams Ole Miss Basketball Popular Reginald Buckner Snoop White Warren Gillis
+Tags: Andy Kennedy Anthony Raffa Cliff Ellis Coastal Carolina Basketball Derrick Millinghaus El Hedji Ndieguene Jarvis Summers Kierre Greenwood Marshall Henderson Martavious Newby Michel Enanga Murphy Holloway Nick Williams Ole Miss Basketball Reginald Buckner Snoop White Warren Gillis